-So why does the 20% figure persist?
+So why does the 20 percent figure stick around?

 Here’s how it works: